 Crazy Head Comics: 21-year-old Swedish artist draws cartoons to promote mental health awareness

 For 21-year-old Matilda Heindow, Bipolar Disorder, General Anxiety Disorder, PTSD, ADHD are not just names of mental conditions; these ailments have, for the last six years, dictated every aspect of her life.
-The Swedish born artist was only 15 when she was first diagnosed with Bipolar Disorder, other diagnoses followed soon after.
+The Swedish born artist was only 15 when she was first diagnosed with Bipolar Disorder, other diagnoses soon followed.
 Matilda has spent a majority of her young adult life in therapy and on medications, but she refuses to let her mental health issues dim her light.

 Instead, she created Crazy Head Comics, an Instagram page that uses colourful cartoons and encouraging captions to promote discussions on mental health and urges followers to seek help when required.
 Matilda’s unique initiative, with more than 1,40,000 followers, has become one of Instagram’s well-loved pages on mental health.